 Identifying Malicious Email

-What to do if you clicked on a scam link
+What to do if you clicked on a link

 If you clicked on a link or button in a scam email and entered your OHIO ID and password into the resulting site, you should change your password immediately.
-If you are unable to log into the password change tool, contact the IT Service Desk immediately.
+If you need assistance changing your password, contact the IT Service Desk at email@example.com

 Recognizing phishing attempts